-Q&A DocumentWhen will I receive my child’s bus stop assignment information?Bus stop information is posted within the first two weeks of August.
-During this time parents or students can check the transportation website for bus stop information.
+Q&AWhen will I receive my child’s bus stop assignment information?Bus stop information is posted within the first two weeks of August.
+During this time, parents or students can check the transportation website for bus stop information.
+Letters will be mailed out before the start of each school year.
 Bus stops can change throughout the school year.
-If you are new to Currituck County Schools bus stop information will be given to the schools to be passed along to parents or students.
+If you are new to Currituck County Schools, bus stop information will be given to the schools to be passed along to parents or students.

-If I need a daycare stop or a stop at grandma’s what do I do?Parents can go online to the CCS website at www.currituck.k12.nc.us and under the Transportation Link there you will find a Transportation Service Request Link.
+If I need a daycare stop or a stop at grandma’s, what do I do?Parents can go online to the CCS website at www.currituck.k12.nc.us and under the Transportation Link there you will find a Transportation Service Request Link.
 Click on Alternate Stops and complete the request form.
-Send form to your child’s school for processing.
-Typical response time is 5 days.
+Send the form to your child’s school for processing.
+The typical response time is 5 days.

-The parent/guardian needs to contact the Currituck County Schools Registration office at 252-453-0205 along with providing proof of residence address.
+The parent/guardian needs to contact the Currituck County Schools Registration office at 252-232-2223 Ext.
+1035 or 1036 along with providing proof of residence address.
 Transportation eligibility will be determined and a bus stop will be scheduled accordingly.
-If the address is not correct or is not updated, Transportation cannot be held responsible for the location a child is picked up or dropped off.
+If the address is not correct or is not updated, transportation cannot be held responsible for the location a child is picked up or dropped at.

 My child’s bus has not shown up and/or is consistently late; who can I call?

-The parent should contact the Transportation Office staff or their student’s school to discuss their concern and receive resolution.
+The parent should contact the Transportation Office staff or their student’s school to discuss their concern and receive a resolution.
 Please be patient at the beginning of school due to the number of changes in schedules and also the number of calls being handled in the central transportation office and area offices.
 The goal is to serve all customers in a timely fashion and with accuracy.
-A listing of which transportation area serves each school can be found on the Transportation website.

 Are parents and/or authorized persons required to accompany PreK-2nd grade students at a bus stop?